mccurdyc/www/content/books/rebel-talent.md

 > To signal status, deviations from the norm must demonstrate one's autonomy to behave with one's own inclinations and to pay for nonconformity [p.
 15].

+Signaling is an expedited way to display personality traits by eliciting triggers in others related to commonly-held mental models.
-Often it's necessary to signal the behavior that we want to see in others e.g., Napolean working "beneath" his level on the battlefield [p.
+Often, it's necessary to signal the behavior that we want to see in others e.g., Napolean working "beneath" his level on the battlefield [p.
 11].
-However, one must be aware that signaling status, whether true or fabricated, through "conspicuous consumption" -- i.e., "purchasing" elite status, even if it's mostly on loan -- is often extremely demotivating for those around oneself.
-Signaling is an expedited way to display personality traits by eliciting triggers in others related to commonly-held mental models.
+However, one must be aware that signaling superior status, whether true or fabricated, through "conspicuous consumption" -- i.e., "purchasing" elite status, even if it's mostly on loan -- is often extremely demotivating for those around oneself.

 > But as with conspicuous consumption and public generosity, something very powerful happens when we act in ways that are unconventional and unexpected [p.
 13].